Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

  * The user is able to see if they win or the computer wins.
  * The user is able to choose if they want to play again.

+## Bugs
+### Solved bugs

+### Remaining Bugs
+ * No bugs remain

+### Validator Testing
+ * PEP8
+  * No errors were returned from PEP8online.com

+## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku
+ * Steps for deployment:
+  * Create a new Heroku app.
+  * Set Convig Vars Key: Port Value: 8000.
+  * Set the buildbacks to Python and NodeJS in that order.
+  * Change Deployment method to GitHub.
+  * Connect to GitHub repository morra_game.
+  * Click on Deploy

+## Credits
+ * Code institute for the deployment terminal
+ * https://mindyourdecisions.com/ for the rules of the Morra game.